The Gospel...to be Believed and Worshipped

 Prayer:

-Our recipe today is for Confidence found by Trusting in Him
+Our recipe today is for Spiritual Growth

-The ingredients are from Jeremiah 17:7
+The ingredients are from 1 Peter 2:1

 {CLICK HERE for a printable version of today's recipe for the soul.
 Make notes on it of how God is speaking to you today, and carry it with you to feed your soul as needed.}